 Idaho takes a strict stance on drug crimes.
 A conviction can have serious, even life-changing, short and long term consequences affecting your freedom, future, employment, personal relationships, and reputation.

-What Is Felony Possession Of A Controlled Substance?
+What Is Misdemeanor Possession Of A Controlled Substance?

 It is unlawful for any person to possess a controlled substance unless the substance was obtained directly from, or pursuant to, a valid prescription or order of a practitioner while acting in the course of his professional practice, or except as otherwise authorized by law.